 What not to do: Use a vinegar solution on any windows that have matt-painted or undercoated-only frames – you might find the frames stain.

-If your house has a large glazed extension or if you're lucky enough to have lots of large windows all around the house PLUS your home is somewhere that's prone to dirt build-up on windows, a window vac can help you get the window cleaning job done quickly – and with good results.
+If your house has a large glazed extension or if you're lucky enough to have lots of large windows all around the house PLUS your home is somewhere that's prone to dirt build-up on windows, a window vac like Kärcher can help you get the window cleaning job done quickly – and with good results.

 Choose a cordless model with decent battery life, and bear in mind that these cleaning appliances do tend to do the job best with a cleaning fluid, so if you're looking for a natural solution that doesn't involve chemicals, you may like to keep reading.

 What not to do: Invest in one of these for small window panes; these appliances are best suited to expanses of glass.
 If you're not sure if you need one, reading our Kärcher Window Vac review should help make up your mind.

-7. How to clean windows with lemon
+Clean windows with lemon

 This is a simple alternative to window cleaners that both cleans and has a mild abrasive action.
 Simply cut a lemon in half, taking care to remove all pips, and rub the lemon half all over your window, finishing with a lint-free cloth.
 This method will work best on smaller windows as it's quite labour- (and lemon-) intensive.
-Find more ways to clean your home with lemon using our guide.

-8. How to clean windows with rubbing alcohol
+Clean windows with rubbing alcohol

 Don't have or don't want to use vinegar or lemon?
 Reach for your first-aid kit: rubbing alcohol is great at cleaning windows and disinfecting them, cutting through even stubborn dirt.
 The trick is to always mix it with distilled water rather than just your regular tap water.
 Distilled water doesn't have any mineral content that could show up on your windows as streaks once the alcohol has evaporated.
 Use a couple of tablespoons per 500ml of water.

-9. Best window-cleaning cloth
+Best window-cleaning cloths

-The Marigold Crystal Clear Window Cloth is a machine washable microfibre cloth that you wet and use to wipe the surface.
-It costs just £3!
+The Marigold Crystal Clear Window Cloth (opens in new tab) is a machine washable microfibre cloth that you wet and use to wipe the surface.

 We wanted to know the quickest and most efficient way to clean mirrors, shower screens and windows, so we tested various cleaners to see how easy they were to use, how well they cleaned, and how easy they are to keep clean themselves.